-- 1 Employees - A Maintain a bomb threat checklist or bomb threat card near your office phone. - B Comply with the General requirements of this emergency plan and follow the directions of your Emergency Leader. - C When notified, search your work areas (office, classroom). - 2 Emergency Leaders - A Implement the provisions of the bomb threat emergency plan whenever notified. - B Implement the provision of any other applicable emergency plans (Evacuation, Medical Emergency, etc.). - C In coordination with the EOC and the Plant Maintenance Engineer/ Chief of Security, assess the seriousness of a bomb threat using the bomb threat assessment and bomb threat response guidelines.
+- 1 Employees - A Maintain a bomb threat checklist or bomb threat card near your office phone. - B Comply with the General requirements of this emergency plan and follow the directions of your Emergency Leader. - C When notified, search your work areas (office, classroom).

+- A Implement the provisions of the bomb threat emergency plan whenever notified. - B Implement the provision of any other applicable emergency plans (Evacuation, Medical Emergency, etc.). - C In coordination with the EOC and the Plant Maintenance Engineer/ Security Officer, assess the seriousness of a bomb threat using the bomb threat assessment and bomb threat response guidelines.

-- D In the absence of the Plant Maintenance Engineer/ Chief of Security, identify yourself to responding Emergency Personnel and provide them with all relevant information. - E Organize search parties for your designated area of responsibility. - F If an explosion occurs, - 1) Determine if there are any injuries and attend to them immediately. - 2) Evacuate the surrounding area. - 3) Ensure no one goes near the scene of the explosion except to remove the injured. - 4) Control access to the area as other bombs may have been set to detonate at intervals. - 3 Plant Maintenance Engineer/ Chief of Security - A Implement the provisions of the bomb threat emergency plan whenever notified. - B Implement the provision of any other applicable emergency plans (Evacuation, Medical Emergency, etc.). - C In coordination with the EOC, assess the seriousness of a bomb threat using the bomb threat assessment and bomb threat response guidelines. - D Identify yourself to responding Emergency Personnel and provide them with all relevant information. - E Direct facility searches through the Emergency Leaders. - F If an explosion occurs, - 1) Determine if there are any injuries and attend to them immediately. - 2) Evacuate the surrounding area. - 3) Ensure no one goes near the scene of the explosion except to remove the injured. - 4) Control access to the area as other bombs may have been set to detonate at intervals. - G An after-action report, including incorporation of lessons learned, shall be prepared immediately after resolution of the event. - 4 Chief of Security - A Respond to and activate the EOC upon notification of a bomb threat. - B Implement the provision of any other applicable emergency plans (Evacuation, Medical Emergency, etc.). - C Make available to the law enforcement incident command point a person with direct contact to the EOC the president may be the best choice for this position. - 5 EOC - A Upon notification of a bomb threat at a Nashua Community College facility, respond to the Emergency Operation Center.
+- D In the absence of the Plant Maintenance Engineer/ Security Officer, identify yourself to responding Emergency Personnel and provide them with all relevant information. - E Organize search parties for your designated area of responsibility. - F If an explosion occurs, - 1) Determine if there are any injuries and attend to them immediately. - 2) Evacuate the surrounding area. - 3) Ensure no one goes near the scene of the explosion except to remove the injured. - 4) Control access to the area as other bombs may have been set to detonate at intervals. - 3 Plant Maintenance Engineer/ Security Officer - A Implement the provisions of the bomb threat emergency plan whenever notified. - B Implement the provision of any other applicable emergency plans (Evacuation, Medical Emergency, etc.). - C In coordination with the EOC, assess the seriousness of a bomb threat using the bomb threat assessment and bomb threat response guidelines. - D Identify yourself to responding Emergency Personnel and provide them with all relevant information. - E Direct facility searches through the Emergency Leaders. - F If an explosion occurs, - 1) Determine if there are any injuries and attend to them immediately. - 2) Evacuate the surrounding area. - 3) Ensure no one goes near the scene of the explosion except to remove the injured. - 4) Control access to the area as other bombs may have been set to detonate at intervals. - G An after-action report, including incorporation of lessons learned, shall be prepared immediately after resolution of the event.